crescent-network/crescent/docs/Tutorials/demo/budget_with_farming.md

 # Query for all stakings by a staker address
 # Queued coins should have been moved to staked coins
-farmingd q farming stakings cosmos185fflsvwrz0cx46w6qada7mdy92m6kx4gqx0ny \
+$BINARY q farming stakings cosmos185fflsvwrz0cx46w6qada7mdy92m6kx4gqx0ny \
 --output json | jq

 # Increase epoch by 1 again to distribute rewards
-farmingd tx farming advance-epoch \
+$BINARY tx farming advance-epoch \
 --chain-id localnet \
 --from user2 \
 --keyring-backend test \